spinne/optimization/README.md

 ###### Results:

 I am not sure I get the targeted 60fps.
-Because if a load (or reload) the page and wait until it finished loading and then start a recording of the timeline while scrolling around for the first time, I get a timeline looking like this:
+Because if I load (or reload) the page and wait until it finished loading and then start a recording of the timeline while scrolling around for the first time, I get a timeline looking like this:

  ![Timeline trace of weird paint spikes](https://github.com/spinne/optimization/blob/master/timeline/zeit-1.png)

 I cannot find where those paint spikes are coming from.
-But if I start another recording (not reloading the page) my timeline looks like this:
+But if I start another recording while scrolling around (not reloading the page) my timeline looks like this:

  ![Timeline trace of great 60fps framerate](https://github.com/spinne/optimization/blob/master/timeline/zeit-2.png)